 Is it Okay If the Baby Moves at Night During Pregnancy

-Studies conducted by the American Pregnancy Association show that some babies are nocturnal, and due to that, are more active at night.
+Studies conducted by the American Pregnancy Association show that some babies are nocturnal and due to that are more active at night.
 You may feel a particularly hard kick if the baby is riled up about something.
-This can be due to a nightmare, discomfort, or lack of space for the baby to stretch.
+This can be due to discomfort, or lack of space for the baby to stretch.
 Doctors believe that as the foetus grows, it becomes more aware of its surroundings and then begins to resemble a newborn, both physically and psychologically.
 A baby active in the womb at night is not considered dangerous.

 The activity of the baby at night could be caused by your inactivity at night.
 During the day your movements can have an effect similar to that of a crib that rocks the baby to sleep.
 Inactivity could spark the foetus into a sense of alertness.

 Psychology Today estimates that a baby could be alert and move around at night due to simple reasons like what you had for dinner or a late-night snack or just wanting to hear the mother speak.
 Studies by the same institute have shown that a foetus at the 7-month gestation period begins to react positively and calm down on hearing the mothers voice.

 Tips For Would-Be Mothers Regarding Foetal Movements At Night